Blockchain with proof of quantum work: Experimental Implementation Details

-We performed simulations of many chains with 100 miners modeling a mining pool and transactions, or taking the limit of many miners (where no miner mines more than one block).
+We performed simulations of many chains with 100 miners modelling a mining pool and transactions, or taking the limit of many miners (where no miner mines more than one block).
 Examples are shown in Figs.~\ref{typical-blockchain}, \ref{typical-blockchain2}, \ref{typical-blockchain3} and \ref{fig:confidenceworkPlusJorthog}.
 However, only the distribution of witness statistics impacts the structure and stability of the chain, assuming no simultaneous broadcasts, via mining events and stakeholder validation.
-Understanding this we were able to accelerate mining (Section \ref{MiningRateSection}), and simulate experiments by resampling (Section \ref{ResamplingWitnessesSection}).
+Understanding this we were able to accelerate mining (Appendix \ref{MiningRateSection}), and simulate quantum hashes by bootstrapping (Section \ref{ResamplingWitnessesSection}).
 We first describe our main statistical measures of blockchain stability in Section \ref{StatisticsSection}.